NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

 5. Select the driver type.
 Generally this can be set to be the same as the worker.
 6. Start the cluster.

-## Advanced Cluster Configuration
+### Cluster Configuration to install RAPIDS jars directly into the cluster

 We will need to create an initialization script for the cluster that installs the RAPIDS jars to the cluster.

+1. Ensure the cluster is started.

-1. To create the initialization script, import the initialization script notebook from the repo to your workspace.
+2. To create the initialization script, import the initialization script notebook from the repo to your workspace.
 See [Managing Notebooks](https://docs.databricks.com/notebooks/notebooks-manage.html#id2) for instructions on how to import a notebook.